 The Charlotte-Mecklenburg Storm Water Services (CMSWS) project team will manage Robinhood /Dooley Storm Drainage Project through the phases listed below.
 A general description and range of typical timeframes for project phases is given below.
 Specific work is conducted during each phase while an emphasis is made on public involvement throughout the entire project.
-Public meetings have been and will continue to be held throughout the project with the affected property owners to present the planning and design information and receive input.
+Public meetings have been held throughout the project with the affected property owners to present the planning and design information and receive input.

 During the planning phase, public meetings are used to obtain input from property owners.
 Several improvement alternatives are developed and evaluated to determine the best solution.
 A recommended alternative is presented to the public for comment at the end of the planning phase.
 The planning phase of a project typically lasts 12 to 27 months.